Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 ```

 ### Instruction 4
-We need to process the data and train the model before we predict.
+We process the data for training.
+After training, we can make predictions.

-Click "RUN" to execute the model
+Click "RUN" to execute the model and see the effect in game!
 ```
 // Function that cleans the data, then trains it on the previously defined params // minecraft_learns.process_data()